 Board of Directors

 The Board of Directors meets once a month in principle.
 In accordance with the regulations of the Board of Directors and other relevant rules, the board makes decisions on important managerial matters and basic matters concerning Group management and provides oversight of the execution of duties by directors.
-The six directors (four of whom concurrently serve as executive officers) form a management structure capable of quickly adapting to environmental changes.
+The six directors (four of whom concurrently serve as executive officers as of June 22, 2020) form a management structure capable of quickly adapting to environmental changes.
 To further clarify the managerial responsibilities and role of each director, the term of office for a director is one year.
 Human resources judged to possess the necessary skills and qualities to realize the Group’s corporate philosophy and fulfill its social responsibilities are selected as candidates for director by the Board of Directors.
-Candidates are then proposed at the Shareholders’ Meeting, where they may be elected by a resolution of shareholders.
+Candidates are then elected by a resolution of the Shareholders’ Meeting.

 Executive Management Committee

-MCC has corporate auditors to audit its activities.
-The corporate auditors attend Board of Directors, various committee and other important meetings, verify the contents of reports submitted by directors of the board and other relevant parties, investigate the status of the company’s business and property, and audit the execution of duties by directors of the board.
+MCC has four corporate auditors to audit its activities (as of June 22, 2020).
+The corporate auditors attend Board of Directors, various committee and other important meetings, receive reports from members of the board and other relevant parties, investigate the status of the company’s business and property, and audit the execution of duties by members of the board.
 MCC does not have a Board of Corporate Auditors, but voluntarily maintains a Corporate Auditors Liaison Committee to facilitate coordination and cooperation among the corporate auditors.
 The Corporate Auditors Liaison Committee meets once a month in principle.
 At meetings, the corporate auditors discuss audit plans and other important audit-related matters.
-As of the end of June 2018, MCC has five corporate auditors.
 Corporate auditors, the accounting auditor and the Internal Audit Department work in close coordination, exchanging opinions on their respective audit processes and results.